| Article is © Bill Davidson

 her body that her entire anatomy is revealed beneath.
 George Lucas

 of 'Star Wars' must have been responsible for the special effects."
+Cook on the subject of his budding musical comedy,

 "Farouk!".
 "It all began when I was out to dinner